 This research is in progress and aims at facilitating the accessibility of EMR for healthcare professionals as fast as they can secure in case of an emergency.
 Blockchain technology and distributed file systems have numerous potentials to transform the conventional healthcare system.
 We propose the main idea of the conceptual model for an ABAC break-glass mechanism for EMRs in a Blockchain-based healthcare system.
 We use Blockchain and IPFS to deliver greater accountability and accessibility to the healthcare system.
 State-of-the-art has discussed security, privacy, and integrity as its embedded qualitative features in Blockchain-based healthcare systems.
-Our model meets these qualitative features which are required such as privacy by ABAC structure as well as guaranteeing the accessibility of EMR in case of emergency by break-glass mechanism.
+Our model meets these qualitative features, which are required such as privacy by ABAC structure as well as guaranteeing the accessibility of EMR in case of emergency by Break-glass mechanism.
 There remain several challenges for those who want to implement the system.
 This is a work in progress research that needs to be discussed in more detail to adapt to the current Health System routines for implementation.
 We extend the domain area to further insight for developing the research.

 References